feperrella/GutenZurbWP/README.md

 # GutenZurbWP
-Wordpress Theme using Zurb Foundation and Gutenberg Plugin.
+Wordpress Theme using Zurb Foundation 6 and Gutenberg Plugin.

+Currently using Zurb Foundation 6.4.3